What is the biggest mistake seniors make when enrolling in Medicare?

 Becoming a Medicare professional over night and taking on the complex system of Medicare on there own.
 Also, waiting until the last minute to sign up.
 Please start planning ahead of time and use a local broker to guide you in the right direction.

-I believe that the biggest mistake seniors make when enrolling in Medicare is not taking the time together the important information and understand their options fully.
-The other mistake I see often is choosing a health insurance plan without fully understanding those options.
+I believe that the biggest mistake seniors make when enrolling in Medicare is not taking the time to gather important information and understand their options fully.
+The other mistake I see often is choosing a health insurance plan without fully understanding their options.
 The decision to go with the Medicare supplement versus a Medicare advantage plan is one of the most important decisions you’ll have to make.
 Fully understanding that decision is extraordinary important.
+Speaking with an experienced professional who can ensure that you fully understand your right and options is highly recommended.

 Not speaking with a local experienced agent with good reviews.
 Other seniors will tell you thru reviews if the agent is good or not.
 Find a no-pressure, knowledgeable agent and it will be a good experience and you will have someone to speak with year in and year out with concerns and questions.